raisercostin/raisercostin.github.io/_posts/2014-12-09-languages.md

 # History

 ##    Spoken language
    The history of biology, humans and then our civilization documents that we started to communicate using various non-verbal stimuli.
 Did they ever dream about where we will be today, to our current state of culture and language?
 I imagine (so I didn't study this) that they started with naming objects, than naming actions and then adding more details to this backbone.
+You would consume it in realtime.

 ##    Written language
    At some moment next step came: the written word.
 Now the knowledge can be preserved and passed to further generations.
 The knowledge can accumulate on different directions, at different moments of time.
 The problem was that communication in written was dependent on scribes.
 Knowledge transfer came with the huge costs of permanently copying the manuscripts.

 ##    Printed language
    Then through print technology everybody could read, few could write thoughts, ideas.
-It was a slightly uni-directional mass communication.
+It was a slightly uni-directional, broadcasted, mass communication.
 This lowered the cost of consuming information, while still only the chosen ones where capable of writing and disseminate their artifacts.
 The language used was polished, the ideas trimmed, the message more often formal and with a specific purpose.
    Normal people still had bi-directional communication with the local ones.

+## Media language
    Radio, TV didn't change the game but just prepared the road for internet.
 With them the communication reached more people but still in an uni-directional way.
 Moreover there was a drawback compared to printed language: the knowledge consumed a fixed amount of time and an experienced person could not consume the knowledge faster than a novice.
 Even more, initially this kind of information couldn't be stored.
-It was similar in drawbacks to the spoken language.
+It was similar in drawbacks to the spoken language: real time consuming.

 ##    Internet language
    After 200 years a new technological breakthrough came: Internet.
 With this most people could have bi-directional communication, in written, in their own peace.
 The knowledge can accumulate from multiple sources given birth to crowd sourcing: wikipedia, blogging beeing the most known.